-Cunningham Swamp WMA is located in Central Garrett County, approximately 8 miles south of Grantsville, near the Western Maryland 4-H Center off of Route 495.
-This 258 acre tract encompasses the majority of Cunningham Swamp, a rich wetland habitat with exceptional habitat for wetland and bog related species.
-There are open field and upland forest habitats within the boundaries of the WMA as well.
+Cunningham Swamp WMA is located in Central Garrett County.
+This 328 acre tract encompasses the majority of Cunningham Swamp, a rich wetland with exceptional habitat for wetland and bog related species.
+There are open fields and upland forest habitats within the boundaries of the WMA as well.
 There is exceptional cover here for everything from ruffed grouse and American woodcock to black bears and white-tailed deer.
-Habitat for waterfowl such as wood ducks and Canada geese is excellent, and beaver and other furbearers will be pleased to call this WMA home as well.
+Habitat for waterfowl such as wood ducks and Canada geese is excellent, and beaver and other furbearers are likely to call this WMA home as well.

 What To See

-American woodcock and various species of waterfowl will be at home at Cunningham Swamp.
-The thick alder and viburnum species growing here make for excellent cover.
-The WMA is home to a healthy number of black bears.
+The thick alder, viburnum and other wetland shrub species growing here make for excellent cover.
+This cover and abundant food sources are attractive to many young-forest and wetland loving species.
+This cover is attractive to a healthy number of black bears and white-tailed deer.
 A diverse array of songbird species will be found here through the nesting and migrating seasons as well.

 What To Do

-There is ample opportunity for hunting waterfowl and big game such as white-tailed deer and black bears.
+There is ample opportunity for the Garrett County adventurer to hunt waterfowl and big game such as white-tailed deer and black bears.
 The abundant cover here will challenge hunters to find game, but provides a unique opportunity to hunt in a pristine wetland habitat.
 Bird watchers may find some interesting species here that prefer the thick cover of alder swamp types of habitat, including alder flycatchers, Nashville warblers, and golden-winged warblers.

 - Use of Cunningham Swamp WMA is generally permitted seven days a week throughout the year .